trustgrid/docs/content/en/tutorials/deployments/deploy-aws-ami/index.md

   - Inbound & Outbound to/from management NIC security group on cluster port (typically TCP port 9000)
   - For the initial deployment outbound access for TCP 80/443 should be allowed.
 Upon successful registration with the Trustgrid Portal this can be removed.

-- IAM role for the instance with policies allowing publishing to Cloudwatch logs and changes to the routing table of the data NIC - See attached doc
+- IAM role for the instance with policies allowing changes to the routing table of the data NIC - See attached doc

 - All Interfaces on the Trustgrid Gateway should have source / destination check disabled in AWS